Information for New Families

 Riding Bikes/Scooters to School

 Children who ride their bikes or scooters to school MUST wear an approved bicycle helmet.
 As a result of Victorian law, School Council has determined that children who ride their bike without a helmet to school will not be permitted to ride their bike home from school.
 Parents will be contacted and asked to come and collect the bike.
-Children must walk their bikes/
+Children MUST walk their bikes through the school yard to the bike shed.

 How Can I Become Involved In School?